deel-ai/deel_dataset_manager/README.md

 # Load the default mode of dataset-a dataset:
 dataset-a-lpath = deel.datasets.load("dataset-a")

-# dataset-c plugin is installed with tensorflow mode implemented
+# dataset-b plugin is installed with tensorflow mode implemented
 # Load the tensorflow version of the dataset-b dataset (default mode for dataset-b):
 dataset-b-tf = deel.datasets.load("dataset-b", mode="tensorflow")
 #or because tensorflow mode is default mode